gauri0304/PORTFOLIO/README.md

 professional experience.

 Features:
-🧩 Built with HTML, CSS, Bootstrap, and jQuery to ensure smooth animations, hover effects, and mobile-friendly layout.
+🧩 Built with HTML, CSS, Bootstrap, and jQuery to ensure smooth animations, hover effects, and mobile-friendly layout. <br>
-🌟 Highlights your skills, education, certifications, and major projects with GitHub links and tech stacks.
+🌟 Highlights your skills, education, certifications, and major projects with GitHub links and tech stacks. <br>
 📱 Features smooth scrolling, responsive layout, and clear section links, ensuring a seamless experience across all devices.